Textualize/textual/docs/widgets/data_table.md

 and the [`hover_coordinate`][textual.widgets.DataTable.hover_coordinate] reactive attribute is updated.
 Clicking the mouse then emits the [`CellHighlighted`][textual.widgets.DataTable.CellHighlighted] and  [`CellSelected`][textual.widgets.DataTable.CellSelected] events.

+!!! note "Changed in version 7.5.0"

+    Previously, clicking a new cell would emit both `CellHighlighted` and `CellSelected` messages.
+    `CellSelected` is now only emitted when clicking the currently highlighted cell (i.e. requiring a second click).

 === "Column Cursor"